 Question.
-You mentioned during your testimony that the Trans-Pacific Partnership incorporates many proposals suggested and supported by the U.S. labor community.
+You mentioned during your testimony that the Trans-Pacific Partner-ship incorporates many proposals suggested and supported by the U.S. labor community.
 Beyond the so-called, "May 10 Agreement," will you please highlight some of those proposals?

 Answer.
 The provisions that the United States is seeking on labor in TPP include the key May 10 requirement for each TPP country to "adopt and maintain" fundamental labor rights as recognized by the International Labor Organization, including freedom of association and the right to collective bargaining.
-We are also pursuing first-ever obligations to improve worker rights and working conditions in TPP countries-specifically, provisions to discourage trade in goods produced by forced labor, including forced child labor; establish acceptable conditions; and ensure labor protections in export processing zones.
+We are also pursuing first-ever obligations to improve worker rights and working conditions in TPP countries-specifically, provisions to discourage trade in goods produced by forced labor, including forced child labor; establish acceptable conditions of work, including minimum wages, maximum hours, and safe workplace conditions; and ensure labor protections in export processing zones.
 All the obligations of the TPP Labor chapter would be subject to the same dispute settlement mechanism as the rest of TPP including trade sanctions.